-It was not that long ago that “game” was considered a four-letter word in corporate learning environments.
-But in recent years, the idea of using games as a way to enhance learning has started to become more widely accepted.
+Not that long ago that “game” was considered a four-letter word in corporate learning environments.
+But in recent years, the idea of using games as a way to enhance learning has become more widely accepted.
 Conferences such as the eLearning Guild’s DevLearn even have specific tracks dedicated to developing games specifically as a way of training and performance improvement.
 This month’s issue of the Float Mobile Learning newsletter focuses on a specific type of game that is well suited for learning on mobile devices, the Alternative Reality Game.

 Overview of Alternate Reality Games

 An alternate reality game, or ARG for short, (pronounced by saying the letters ‘A-R-G’, not by sounding like a pirate) is an interactive narrative that uses the real world as a stage for telling a story, playing out a scenario or creating a learning experience.
-ARGs make use of diverse media and game elements to help tell and impact the outcome of the story.
+ARGs use diverse media and game elements to help tell and impact the outcome of the story.
 In an ARG, participants are presented with clues in an effort to solve puzzles and make informed decisions in the game’s unfolding narrative.
-These clues can be located in different places from physical locations (such as a library, school, office building or grocery store) to media such as websites, recorded telephone messages, videos or images.
+We can locate these clues in different places from physical locations (such as a library, school, office building or grocery store) to media such as websites, recorded telephone messages, videos or images.
 In many ARGs the story evolves as the organizers stay one step ahead of the participants, changing the direction of the game based on the response and reaction of those playing.
-Because ARGs link a fictional story to real world object and places, mobile devices are a natural medium to involve in the gameplay.
-Oftentimes, mobile specific technologies are employed to enrich the experience and further blur the lines between the game environment and the real world, such as QR Codes, GeoLocation, and using the device’s camera to acquire evidence.
-The emergent technology Near Field Communication or NFC for short will likely also have great potential for ARGs in the future.
+Because ARGs link a fictional story to real-world object and places, mobile devices are a natural medium to involve in the game play.
+Often, mobile specific technologies are employed to enrich the experience and further blur the lines between the game environment and the real world, such as QR Codes, GeoLocation, and using the device’s camera to gain evidence.
+The emergent technology Near Field Communications or NFC for short will probably also have great potential for ARGs in the future.

-ARGs have been used in many areas for a number of different purposes.
-From a marketing perspective, a number of very successful ARGs have been written as a way to build product awareness.
+ARGs have been used in many areas for several different purposes.
+From a marketing perspective, several very successful ARGs have been written as a way to build product awareness.
 A very popular ARG called I Love Bees was produced to market the 2004 video game Halo 2.
 At its height, ilovebees received between two to three million unique visitors over the course of three months.
 In 2007, Nine Inch Nails released an ARG called Year Zero as a way to market their upcoming album by the same name.
 The game was well received and won a couple Webby awards as evidence of its overall success and well-constructed world depicting a crumbling society that echoed the state of the music industry.
-In perhaps one of the best known ARGs to date, fans of the TV show Lost could participate in an ARG called the Lost Experience.
+In perhaps one of the best-known ARGs to date, fans of the TV show Lost could participate in an ARG called the Lost Experience.
 The following description comes from The Lost Experience website:

 “The LOST Experience takes LOST fans on an expansive, international easter egg hunt through websites, commercials, emails, phone numbers, and more, in search of pieces to a larger puzzle, a puzzle which, when solved, will enlighten LOST fans to some of the show’s deepest mysteries!”

-ARGs have also been used to solve real world problems.
-An ARG called World Without Oil was created to obtain collective input from players about dealing with the world’s dependency on oil.
+ARGs have also been used to solve real-world problems.
+An ARG called World Without Oil obtained collective input from players about dealing with the world’s dependency on oil.
 World without Oil simulates the first 32 days of a global oil crisis and establishes a “citizen nerve center” to track events and share ideas.
 In October 2008 the British Red Cross created a serious ARG called Traces of Hope to promote their campaign about civilians caught up in conflict.